Your ATRS Pension — What You Should Know About Non-Tradable Sovereign Debt

 According to ATRS’s own FY2025 Annual Report, the system holds $23.7 billion in net assets (and has since crossed $24 billion), posted a 9.8% investment return for FY2025, and carries an overall funded ratio of approximately 84% — meaning for every dollar owed to current and future retirees, the system has about 84 cents on hand.
 The unfunded liability stands at approximately $4.1 billion, with a 21-year amortization period to close the gap.

 These numbers represent real improvement — the funded ratio has risen from roughly 80% in 2020, and the amortization period has shortened from over 30 years.
 But improvement in the aggregate does not mean every investment decision meets fiduciary standards.
-ATRS deployed $50 million in Israel Bonds — instruments that cannot be traded on any secondary market — without producing the independent credit analysis that prudent investment of retirement funds demands.
+ATRS deployed $50 million in non-tradable sovereign bonds — instruments that cannot be traded on any secondary market — without producing the independent credit analysis that prudent investment of retirement funds demands.
 When a system is working to close a $4 billion funding gap, the scrutiny applied to new illiquid commitments should be higher, not lower.

 The Reason Foundation’s March 2026 Annual Pension Solvency and Performance Report ranks Arkansas #17 out of 50 states on funded status — a solid position nationally, but one that depends on consistent fiduciary discipline for every investment decision, including this one.